 Hi!
 I’m Jamie — and welcome to TV Dinner.
-While the name — inspired by my waking up early everyday to be on TV and my boyfriend Brian being up (not as early) to write about TV – is fairly new, the idea has been marinating in my brain for years.
+While the name — inspired by my waking up early everyday to be on TV and my fiance Brian being up (not as early) to write about TV – is fairly new, the idea has been marinating in my brain for years.

 I have always loved to cook.
 I got it from my mom, who made dinner for my dad, two brothers and I almost every night of the week growing up.
 I know, she’s something.
 But I started to care a lot more about what I was cooking a few years ago when I found out that meat and dairy were aggravating my rheumatoid arthritis.
 Long story, short: I went vegan and it cured all my pain — literally, from a 10 to a 0.
 And while I now eat eggs and fish, I am still just as mindful about what goes in my body.

 Who wants to be all creeky-jointed grandma at 31?
 Not this girl!
 Which is why eating well is important to me — and luckily it is to Brian, too.